xpinux/Project-SABER/Logstash/readme.md

 <img width="712" height="475" alt="image" src="https://github.com/user-attachments/assets/f8a298dc-8392-46b8-a7a6-678541e4068f" />

 ---

 ## Recommended Use Cases

 ### 1. Centralized Collector for Multiple SIEMs
-- If you manage multiple SIEMs and don’t want to install agents (e.g., **Winlogbeat**) directly on endpoints.
+- If you manage multiple SIEMs and don’t want to install agents (e.g., **AMA Agent**) directly on endpoints.
 - Instead:
   - Use **Winlogbeat** to forward Windows logs into **Logstash**.
   - Forward Syslog data (from Linux or network devices) into **Logstash**.